natelewis/pi-led-matrix/README.md

 1. Attach 5V power from the PSU to top of each strip in parallel ( every other one )

-2. Connect GPIO 18 of the RPi4 to the green LED wire
+2. Connect GPIO 18 (pin 12) of the RPi4 to the green LED wire

 3. Connect GND pin of the RPi4 to COM of the power supply